-- 1/2 tsp Cloves
+- ½ tsp Cloves

-- 3 Cups Quick Cooking Oatmeal
+- 3 cups Quick Cooking Oatmeal

-- 1 1/2 Cups Flour
+- 1 ½ cups Flour

-- 1 1/2 Cups Chocolate Chips
+- 1 ½ cups Chocolate Chips

 - Prepare baking sheets by spraying them with non-stick cooking spray or by lining them with parchment paper.

 - In a separate bowl, mash the bananas up with a fork.
 Mash them until they are still a bit chunky.
 Pour bananas into the creamed ingredients.

 - Let the mixed cookie dough stand for about 10 minutes.
 After 10 minutes if the dough seems a bit to sticky add a little bit more flour.
 This dough is a stickier type, adding too much flour will result in tough and dry cookies.

-Drop cookie dough by Tablespoons onto prepared baking sheets.
+- Drop cookie dough by Tablespoons onto prepared baking sheets.

-Bake for 11 to 13 minutes.
+- Bake for 10-12 minutes.